ruszkipista/cims03-my-car/README.md

 ```
 Take `<cluster name>`, `<username>`, `<password>` from the MongoDB creation item at 7.1

 The `MONGO_INIT=True` parameter triggers the initialization of the database content, every time the application is started.
 To prevent that, set it to `False` so your changes in the DB are preserved between sessions.
-If you make a change in the DB structure, the DB content needs to be initialized or you need to do the fieldcatalog and collection changes manually on the DB.
+If you make a change in the DB structure, the DB content needs to be initialized or you need to do the field catalog and collection changes manually on the DB.

 #### 7.4 Set up the Python environment
 In your development environment, upgrade `pip` if needed